Today’s Post by Joe Farace

 Maybe there’s more to using old photographs of one selves, I hope, than vanity.
 Few of us look the same as we did 10,15 or 20 years ago.
 It’s the nature of the aging process and we can embrace reality or hide behind old pictures.
 When you meet someone who’s seen that old picture for so many years, they’re surprised because as Ricky Nelson once sang “I didn’t look the same…” Because of the kindness of photographers like Cliff Lawson and Barry Staver my on-line portraits have been constantly updated and when I meet people for the first time they say, “you look just like yourself.”
 And brother, that’s all I ever wanted to do.

 There’s more on working in the studio, no matter where it might be, in my book, “Studio Lighting Anywhere.”
-Please pick up a copy for yourself or a friend.
-It’s is available from your favorite book or camera stores as well as including Amazon.com.
+The book is available from Amazon.com with, as I write this, new copies selling for $23.34 with used copies selling for $3.92, which is a “heckuva deal.”.